lokesh234/DataVizFinalProject/README.md

 ![image](https://raw.githubusercontent.com/lokesh234/DataVizFinalProject/master/VIz12.PNG)

-After getting some information about the data you can choose which data visualization you want to visualize, you can choose any from the top bar.
+After getting some information about the data you can choose which data visualization you want to visualize, you can choose any visualization from the top bar.

+### Heatmap

 The Heatmap visualization provides a heatmap of the United States with a interactive color legend to explore where different students come from at Duke.
 The size of the circle represent the highschool price of different students.

 ![image](https://raw.githubusercontent.com/lokesh234/DataVizFinalProject/master/VIz13.PNG)